lxmwust/Nuclei_Segmentation_Experiments_Demo/README.md

 * Numpy
 * Scipy

+## Dataset
+We conducted the experiments on two public H&E stained histopathology image datasets: MICCAI2017 and BNS.

+* MICCAI2017:  includes totally 32 annotated image tiles [Link](http://miccai.cloudapp.net/competitions/)
+* BNS: contains 33 manually annotated H&E stained histopathology
+images with a total of 2754 cells [Link](https://peterjacknaylor.github.io/)
+* We have shared the two datasets by Google Drive [Link](https://drive.google.com/open?id=1-11wp70IAc-Ba-oI89qhtCa_VOXZ93Ls)

 ## Pre-trained model
 will be provided soon!

-## How to use it
-* step_1: randomly extracting the image patches from original images
-* step_2: randomly divide the image patches as training and validation data
-* step_3: producing the pixel-wise weight map for solving the class-imbalance problem
-* step_4: transforming the image patches into tfrecord file
-* step_5: training multiple networks with same hyper-parameters
-* step_6: using the networks to segment the testing images
-* step_7: evaluating the segmentation results
+## Composition of code
+* ./
+** step_1: randomly extracting the image patches from original images ** step_2: randomly divide the image patches as training and validation data ** step_3: producing the pixel-wise weight map for solving the class-imbalance problem ** step_4: transforming the image patches into tfrecord file ** step_5: training multiple networks with same hyper-parameters ** step_6: using the networks to segment the testing images ** step_7: evaluating the segmentation results
-* step_8: arranging the evaluation data as a table
+** step_8: arranging the evaluation data as a table

 ## Contact information
 * E-mail: xlpflyinsky@foxmail.com